natethegreate/hent-AI/README.md

 * Do not put entire clips through the video detection, it is a very slow task.
 If you can, edit in only the short clips with visible mosaics, get the decensored output, then edit them in the rest of the video.

+* The compiled exe release does not support ESRGAN.
+If you want to use this, refer to the colab notebook.

 ## Versions and Downloads